-His wife Mary Jane Jackson was also born on the 31st of May, but five years later in 1848.
-Therefore it was appropriate that they married on their birthdays, May 31st, 1870, in Chatham.
-She was the 4th of 9 children born to Thomas and Mary Jane Jackson.
+His wife Mary Jane Jackson was also born on the 31st of May, but in 1848, five years after Dr. Golden.
+Therefore it was appropriate that they married on their mutual birthdays, on the 31st of May, 1870, in Chatham.
+Mrs. Golden was the 4th of 9 children born to Thomas and Mary Jane Jackson.
 Her parents were farmers and she was raised in the Township of Tilbury West, (Essex County) Ontario.
-Her siblings included; Sarah, Edward, Samuel, Susannah, Matilda, Thomas, Joseph and Robert.
+Her siblings were; Sarah, Edward, Samuel, Susannah, Matilda, Thomas, Joseph and Robert.

 Dr. Golden died on the 26th of April, 1922.
-He was buried at the Mountain View Cemetery in Fresno, California.
 His wife, Mary Jane died on the 16th of May, 1922, less than a month after her husband.
-She is also buried at Mountain View Cemetery.
+Dr. and Mrs. Golden were buried at Mountain View Cemetery in Fresno, California.

 *Dr. Golden’s daughter Charlotte Golden became a school teacher.
 After she moved to Fowler, California she taught at Sanger Elementary School.
 In 1915 she moved to Fresno and taught school there.
 She retired prior to 1940.
 Eventually her brother George moved in with her.
 Charlotte died in 1951 and she was buried in the family plot next to her parents.
 Dr. Golden’s son John “Stanley” Golden (and family) moved from Dryden, Ontario to Fresno, California after the death of his parents.
 He died in 1957.
 Dr. Golden’s son George Charles Golden never married.
 He died in Fresno, California in 1961.

 **Dr. Golden’s son George Charles Golden became an ordained Episcopal Minister.
 Dr. Golden’s grandson John Cooper Golden became a dentist.